BeyondNFT/sandbox/README.md

-# BeyondNFT - Dynamic NFT Sandbox
+# BeyondNFT - Interactive NFT Sandbox

-*This was developed for the Untitled NFT Hackaton while working on a safe and hopefully in the future standard way to create Dynamic/Interactive NFTs.*
+*This was developed for the Untitled NFT Hackaton while working on a safe and hopefully in the future standard way to create Interactive NFTs.*

-This project is the open source Sandbox for executing and viewing Dynamic NFTs.
+This project is the open source Sandbox for executing and viewing Interactive NFTs.

 If you're just looking to easily embed NFTs, you might be looking for the [BeyondNFT/embeddable](https://github.com/BeyondNFT/embeddable) project.

 The Sandbox has no idea about the existence of the Blockchain (it works with JSON already loaded), when [BeyondNFT/embeddable](https://github.com/BeyondNFT/embeddable) makes direct calls to the smart contracts to get all the data needed.

-This Sandbox project is more an "in deep" presentation of what are Dynamic NFTs and how they work.
+This Sandbox project is more an "in deep" presentation of what are Interactive NFTs and how they work.

-This is the good place to see [the end schema](#usage) of DynamicNFT's JSON, which can guide platforms into creating their own Sandbox if they do not trust this one. (you could for example run the NFTs in an iframe that you host on a subdomain of your website if srcdoc iframes are not your thing)
+This is the good place to see [the end schema](#usage) of Interactive NFT's JSON, which can guide platforms into creating their own Sandbox if they do not trust this one. (you could for example run the NFTs in an iframe that you host on a subdomain of your website if srcdoc iframes are not your thing)

 ## "Glossary"